cosmos72/schemesh/doc/lineedit/ansi.md

 (linectx-prompt-proc my-prompt)
 ```

-To restore the default prompt procedure, that reads and interprets the environment variable `$SCHEMESH_PS1`, execute
+To restore the default prompt function, that reads and interprets the environment variable `$SCHEMESH_PS1`, execute
 ```lisp
 (linectx-prompt-proc sh-expand-ps1)
 ```